Charles City teen fatally injured in ATV accident - Charles City Press

 Logan would have been a freshman at Charles City High School this fall.
 The school district posted a message on its Facebook page and sent an email to families, offering counseling to any students who would like it.

-Three counselors would be available in the eighth-grade learning studio until 3 p.m.
-Thursday, July 6, it said.
+Three counselors were available in the eighth-grade learning studio Thursday, July 6, it said.

 “We know the Charles City community will join us in support and sympathy for the Luft family,” the school district said.